VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/With_CLI_Generic/Readme.md

 ### Build/Pull the required containers

+Running the VCity related workflow requires to build (or pull) the following
+containers:
 ```bash
 cd $(git rev-parse --show-cdup)
 # FIXME: document why this specific container is appart from others ?!